Income Tax Slab Rate for F.Y. 2023-24 / F.Y. 2024-25

 Honorable FM, Smt.
-Nirmala Sitharaman has presented the Union Budget on 1st Feb, 2023.
-Few changes in Income tax slab rates has been proposed under new tax regime.
+Nirmala Sitharaman presented the Union Budget on 1st Feb 2023.
+The new tax regime has proposed a few changes to income tax slab rates.

 Income range | Income tax rate |